lsoulima/42_project_BADASS/concepts.md

 - VXLAN vs VLAN: !!
     * Benefits: segmentation, Flexibilty, Security
     * VXLAN: (Virtual eXtensible Local Area Network)  is a tunneling protocol that tunnels Ethernet (layer 2) traffic over an IP (layer 3) network.
+    VxLAN creates virtual layer-2 segments, called VNI's.
+VNI's run over the top of a layer-3 network.
+VxLAN switches use a special interface called a VTEP.
+This bridges VNIs to the layer-3 network.
+When traffic comes in, the VTEP encapsulates the traffic, and sends it to a destination VTEP where it is decapsulated.
     * VLAN: Reduce Overhead by limiting the size of each brodcast domain
 -  Switch:
     A device that connects multiple devices together.
 Switches allow devices to share and transfer data, enabling communication between devices on the network.
 Switches work by processing packets of data and routing them to the intended destination(s).